Nuclear reactor: Nuclear fuel cycle

 Fissile U-235 and non-fissile but fissionable and fertile U-238 are both used in the fission process.
-U-235 is fissionable by thermal (i.e. slow-moving) neutrons.
-A thermal neutron is one which is moving about the same speed as the atoms around it.
+U-235 is fissionable by thermal (i.e., slow-moving) neutrons.
+A thermal neutron moves about the same speed as the atoms around it.
 Since all atoms vibrate proportionally to their absolute temperature, a thermal neutron has the best opportunity to fission U-235 when it is moving at this same vibrational speed.
 On the other hand, U-238 is more likely to capture a neutron when the neutron is moving very fast.
 This U-239 atom will soon decay into plutonium-239, which is another fuel.
 Pu-239 is a viable fuel and must be accounted for even when a highly enriched uranium fuel is used.
 Plutonium fissions will dominate the U-235 fissions in some reactors, especially after the initial loading of U-235 is spent.
-Plutonium is fissionable with both fast and thermal neutrons, which make it ideal for either nuclear reactors or nuclear bombs.
+Plutonium is fissionable with both fast and thermal neutrons, which makes it ideal for either nuclear reactors or nuclear bombs.

 Most reactor designs in existence are thermal reactors and typically use water as a neutron moderator (moderator means that it slows down the neutron to a thermal speed) and as a coolant.
-But in a fast breeder reactor, some other kind of coolant is used which will not moderate or slow the neutrons down much.
+But in a fast-breeder reactor, some other kind of coolant is used which will not moderate or slow the neutrons down much.
 This enables fast neutrons to dominate, which can effectively be used to constantly replenish the fuel supply.
 By merely placing cheap unenriched uranium into such a core, the non-fissionable U-238 will be turned into Pu-239, "breeding" fuel.